dbt-labs/corp/mission.md

 # dbt Labs Mission Statement

-To empower data professionals to create and disseminate organizational knowledge.
+To empower data practitioners to create and disseminate organizational knowledge.